Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 |               24 |           0.60575  |  -0.01     |
 |               25 |           0.5965   |  -0.00925  |

-The image and table above indicates that not all tags should be considered in for the recommendation system, rather the top number of tags should be to make stark differences between each movie.
-In reference to the table above, a similar to the elbow method on the median relevances were applied to indicate that the 20 most relevant tags were a sensible choice to characterise each movie.

-For example, a snippet of the 20 most relevant tags for the first five movies in the data file are below:
+For demonstration purposes, a snippet of the 20 most relevant tags for the first five movies in the data file are below:

 |    |   movieId | title                       | tag                                                                                                                                                                                                                                                 |
 |---:|----------:|:----------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|